Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 • Cover tax obligations triggered by option exercises or other equity events

-• Rebalance after years of under-market compensation
+• Rebalance after years of below-market compensation in exchange for equity upside

 While founders are the most common users of secondary liquidity, early employees and angel investors sometimes pursue it for similar reasons.
 The difference is scale.
 Founders usually hold the largest stakes and feel the liquidity constraint most acutely.

-A secondary transaction allows a founder or early employee to sell a portion of their existing shares in a private company to a new buyer.
+A secondary transaction allows a founder or early employee to sell a portion of their existing shares in a private company to a third-party buyer.
 That buyer is typically a secondary fund, a private-market platform, or a strategic investor seeking exposure to late-stage private companies.

 • Agreeing on price: The transaction price is typically set at a discount to the most recent funding round valuation.
 Discounts of 10–20% are common, and can be higher depending on liquidity, timing, and perceived risk.

-Pros and cons of secondary
+Pros and Cons of Secondary

 Secondary is often the most visible and straightforward liquidity option available to founders.
 It can be effective, but it comes with clear tradeoffs that are easy to underestimate at first glance.
 Below, we list some pros and cons worth considering.